 The larger your down payment, the deeper your initial equity stake, thus the less risk you pose to the lender.

-Condominiums are considered a riskier investment because they dropped in value more than other types of homes during the housing crisis, says Tierce, so mortgage rates are usually one-eighth percent higher than for a single-family home.
-However, if you make a down payment of at least 25 percent, that interest rate add-on will not be charged.
+Among other reasons, condominiums are considered a riskier investment for lenders because they dropped in value more than other types of homes during the housing crisis, says Tierce, so mortgage rates are usually one-eighth percent higher than for a single-family home.
+However, if you make a down payment of at least 30 percent, that interest rate add-on will likely not be charged.

 No. 7: Be prepared to answer some questions